TLC BOARD MEMBERS AND VOLUNTEERS

 TLC's Logo ~ Meet the Artists

-Dik Willmes, 2016's TLC Volunteer of the Year, and Sally Dannels, a professional San Francisco artist and muralist, together designed our beautiful logo, now featured on our website, Facebook and Instagram pages, TLC's new greeting card, and will be seen in future publications.
+Dik Willmes, 2016's TLC Volunteer of the Year, and Sally Dannels, a professional San Francisco artist and muralist, together designed our beautiful logo, now featured on our website, Facebook and Instagram pages, TLC's greeting card, and will be seen in future publications.
+Both are long-time students of Venerable Gyatrul Rinpoche.
 TLC's Board of Directors thanks these two for their generous support and artistic ingenuity.
-Best wishes from TLC!
+Gyatrul Rinpoche okayed the logo with a "Thumbs up!"
+TLC's appreciation and gratitude continues to come their way!